AsSzlag/AsSzlag/README.md

  ![Header](./banner_github.png)
 # Hello there I am Adam 👋
 <p>I am a front-end developer and chess♘ aficionado.
-Currently I'm living in Poznań, Poland</p>
+Currently I'm living in Poznań, Poland<br>
+I'm a big fan of React, and animating SVGs in CSS.
+I have 3 years of experience in making commercial sites with WordPress and JS.</p>

    [![stats](https://github-readme-stats.vercel.app/api?username=AsSzlag&title_color=1116F8)](https://github.com/AsSzlag)
 ### Technologies and tools :wrench: